Drive from hotel

 On our social media channels we frequently post tips, tricks & fun facts about Iceland with the hashtag #knowIceland.

-Lakagígar Craters is a row of about 135 craters formed in Iceland´s largest eruption in 1783 and they are a part of Vatnajökull National park
+The Lakagígar Craters are a row of about 130 craters formed as a result of Iceland’s largest eruption in 1783.
+Nowadays, the craters are a part of Vatnajökull National park

 No, these craters are only accessible during the summer months (June until August).
 However, it is a good idea to check with our reception staff regarding weather conditions.
 You can also book a guided tour into these craters with the assistance of our reception staff.

 The Lakagígar Craters are located in south Iceland about 64 km (40 miles) from the town of Kirkjubæjarklaustur.

 The road to Lakagígar is a gravel F-road and therefore a 4WD jeep is a must.
 You can also book a guided tour to explore these craters.
 Contact our reception staff to learn more.